#1 for 10-year investment performance1

 If you’re eligible for a rebate, we’ll write to you explaining the payment amount and which account the rebate has been applied to.
 The account we pay the rebate into will depend on a few different factors, like which account the administration fees were charged to, and what accounts you hold at the time the rebate is paid.

 Why is there a tax adjustment on the rebate?

-This is where things get a little tricky.
-When the daily administration fee is applied to an Accumulation account, a tax credit is indirectly applied as part of the process.
-So when we pay you any rebate relating to administration fees, we need to deduct an amount to cover the previously credited tax benefit.
+When the daily administration fee is applied to an Accumulation account or a Transition to Retirement Income account (from 1 July 2017), a tax credit is indirectly applied as part of the process.
+So when we pay you any rebate relating to administration fees, we need to deduct an amount to cover the previously credited tax benefit2.

-Income accounts are taxed differently, so any fee cap rebate relating to your Income account won’t have this tax adjustment applied.
+Income accounts in retirement phase are taxed differently, so any fee cap rebate relating to your QSuper standard Income account won’t have this tax adjustment applied.